dougmasten/lwtools/00README.txt

 C code should be formatted as follows:

-* All indentation uses a single TAB character for each step.
+* In general, match the formatting of the surrounding code, whether that uses spaces or tabs.
+Otherwise, all indentation uses a single TAB character for each step.
 That is a HARD tab, not a series of spaces.
 TABs are assumed to be 4 characters though that will largely impact only lining up comments and tabular code.
 If the actual formatting of the code is critical, spaces may be used for that formatting but the actual initial indentation of the lines MUST use TAB characters.
 * The opening brace for a block appears on the line below the control structure that introduces it.
 It appears lined up with the preceding line and nothing else appears on the same line.